 We believe that social responsibility extends beyond our employees.
-Through the Avid Customer Association (ACA), Avid consistently engages with its diverse user community to learn about their challenges and needs and uses this input to shape product strategy and roadmaps.
+Through the Avid Community Association (ACA), Avid consistently engages with its diverse user community to learn about their challenges and needs and uses this input to shape product strategy and roadmaps.
+One example is Avid's work towards improving usability of creative software tools Pro Tools and Sibelius for visually impaired users.
 In addition to the ACA, Avid supports the next generation of talent through in-kind product donations to colleges, universities and high schools, with an emphasis on organizations devoted to underserved communities.
-A signature program for Avid's philanthropy is the Boston Arts Academy (BAA), Boston's only public high school for the visual and performing arts.
-Avid supports BAA through fundraising for the Boston Arts Academy Foundation and donating products and services to BAA's new school campus, which is slated to open in January 2022.
-Avid CEO and President Jeff Rosica has served on the Boston Arts Academy Foundation board since 2019.
+A signature program for Avid's philanthropy is Boston Arts Academy (BAA), Boston's only public high school for the visual and performing arts.
+Avid supports BAA through fundraising for Boston Arts Academy Foundation and donating products and services to BAA's new school campus, which is slated to open for the 2022-2023 school year.
+Mr. Rosica, Avid's CEO and President, has served on the Boston Arts Academy Foundation board since 2019 and as elected board chair since June 2021.